sabhyeta1/PROG-Projekt/README.md

 Before playing you will need to:

-Copy the absolute file paths for the audio files under our "resources" folder and paste it into these lines of code:
-1. game_music.mp3 --> Class "HelloApplication.java", Line 181, playGameMusic(paste your absolute path here)
-2. menu_music.mp3 --> Class "GameMenu.java", Line 58, playMenuMusic(paste your absolute path here)
-3. single_bounce.mp3 --> Class "Ball.java", Lines 69 & 79, playBounceSound(paste your absolute path here)

-You will need to use Java Version 20 to run this game.
+Make sure you are using Java Version 20 to run this game.

 If you want to increase the maximum score of the game, you can change it as so:
 Class "HelloApplication.java", Line 43, static final int MAX_SCORE = 3; (in place of the 3, write the number of points you would like to play for).